Modifying and Naming Your CAHPS Survey

 - Supplemental items (and placement instructions) developed under the CAHPS program or

-- Items borrowed from other surveys or developed for your purposes, including open-ended questions.
+- Items borrowed from other surveys or developed for your purposes.

-As long as you retain all the core items of the CAHPS questionnaire, this instrument qualifies as a CAHPS survey and can be referred to as such.
+As long as you retain all the core items of the CAHPS questionnaire in the same order, this instrument qualifies as a CAHPS survey and can be referred to as such.

 Changing the Core Questionnaire